 In terms of format, passive voice generally combines a form of the verb to be with a past tense verb.
 In the sentence “Peter Parker was bitten,” for example, the to be verb is was and the past tense verb is bitten.
 The action (bite) is being performed upon the subject (Peter Parker), so this sentence is written in the passive voice.

 Most sentences written in passive voice feature an agent that’s performing the action.
 For example, the above sentence could also be written as “Peter Parker was bitten by a spider.”
 Here, the agent (a spider) is performing the action on Peter.

 In active voice, the object of the sentence (typically a noun that receives the action) comes directly after the verb.
-Here, the object is apple.
-Sentences written in active voice don’t always need an object.
+Here, the object is Peter.
+(Sentences written in active voice don’t always need an object.)

 Written in the active voice, this sentence would be “Most of my class is reading the article.”
 Here, the new subject is most of my class and the object is the article.

-Advantages of Passive and Active Voice
+Advantages of passive and active voice

 Active voice tends to sound more direct in tone because the subject leads the sentence.
 Asking “Why didn’t you answer your phone?” sounds more direct and authoritative than “Why wasn’t your phone answered by you?”
 It also makes the sentence sound much more clear.